emerichunter/maintenance_schema/README.md

 - add extensions pgstattuple, others ?
 - Version compatibility handling for 9.3 and 9.4 (and 10 for replication)
 - Handling of query type/lock type/state/wait event on long running queries dba view (restrictions needed)
+- Need name of view for each table from full report

 VERSION COMPATIBILITY
 =====================